Skip to main content

 The limitation period generally begins when the claim becomes due and payable.
 For damage claims, the period starts when the injured party becomes aware of both the damage and the identity of the responsible party.
 This subjective starting point can significantly delay the commencement of the limitation period.

 Article 3:310 of the Dutch Civil Code contains specific rules for damage claims.
-The five-year period begins on the day following the day on which the injured party became aware of the damage and the liable party.
-This means that if someone discovers damage caused by a tort in 2023, even though the wrongful act occurred in 2018, the five-year period starts in 2023.
+The five-year period begins on the day after the injured party became aware of the damage and the liable party.
+For example, if someone discovers damage caused by a tort in 2023, even though the wrongful act occurred in 2018, the five-year period starts in 2023.

 Dutch courts require actual knowledge, not merely the possibility of knowledge.
 The claimant must know with sufficient certainty that damage has occurred and who caused it.
-Mere suspicion is insufficient to trigger the limitation period.
+As a result, mere suspicion is insufficient to trigger the limitation period.

 The objective twenty-year period provides an absolute cut-off.
 Even if the injured party remains unaware of the damage or the liable party, the claim prescribes twenty years after the event that caused the damage.
-Certain exceptions exist for environmental contamination, specific criminal offences, and personal injury claims.
+However, certain exceptions exist for environmental contamination, specific criminal offences, and personal injury claims.

 For contractual claims, determining when a claim becomes due requires examining the contract terms.
 If a contract specifies a payment date, the limitation period starts the day after that date.
-If no due date is specified, the creditor must first demand performance, and the period begins after a reasonable time for compliance has passed.
+If no due date is specified, the creditor must first demand performance.
+The period then begins after a reasonable time for compliance has passed.

 Can the Limitation Period Be Interrupted in Dutch Law?